Skip to main content

 No substantial risk of violation of human rights/decent working conditions were found.

-Based on the findings, Chooose has implemented the following actions to prevent, stop, and mitigate negative consequences:
+Based on the findings, Chooose has implemented the following actions to prevent, stop, and

 Identified risk of violation of human rights/decent working conditions: